dgopsq/netgrep/README.md

 Netgrep is an **experimental** porting of [ripgrep](https://github.com/BurntSushi/ripgrep) on WASM using the HTTP protocol.
 The scope of this project is to provide a viable alternative to index-based search engines for applications with a small files-based database.
 It uses [a fork of the original `ripgrep` repository](https://github.com/dgopsq/ripgrep) with just enough changes to make it runnable on WASM.

-At the moment Netgrep is just going to tell wether a pattern is present on a remote file leveraging the `ripgrep` core search engine.
-This happens **while the file is being downloaded** in order to maximise the performance.
+At the moment Netgrep is just going to tell whether a pattern is present on a remote file leveraging the `ripgrep` core search engine.
+This happens **while the file is being downloaded** in order to maximize the performance.

 > **Note**
 > Searching for posts on a blog created through a Static Site Generator is an interesting use-case for this experiment.
-Netgrep could easily be used to create a real-time search engine from the raw posts files.
-A live example for this behaviour can be found on [my blog](https://www.dgopsq.space/) (you can take a look at the [source code](https://github.com/dgopsq/writings)).
+Netgrep could easily be used to create a real-time search engine from the raw post files.
+A live example for this behavior can be found on [my blog](https://www.dgopsq.space/) (you can take a look at the [source code](https://github.com/dgopsq/writings)).

 > **Warning**
 > At the moment this library is exported only as an ESM, thus a bundler like [Webpack](https://webpack.js.org/) is required to use it.